-Loosen your belts it’s that time of year again.
-If you don’t feel uncomfortably full at least once a day in December you’re doing something wrong.
-Sure, Christmas is a time for giving, but it's also a time for feasting.
-It’s about warming comfort food that makes you feel fuzzy inside, decadent desserts you would ordinarily decline and sparkly cocktails with the richest liquors the barmen can lay his hands on.
-Whether it’s for a festive feast with friends, an annual ritual with flatmates, seasonal celebration with colleagues or even a wintery date with a loved one – December is the month we’ll find any excuse to go for an indulgent dinner or leisurely lunch.
+Whether it’s for a festive feast with friends, an annual ritual with flatmates, a seasonal celebration with colleagues or even a wintery date with a loved one – December is the month we’ll find any excuse to go for an indulgent dinner or leisurely lunch.
 It’s also a time for family – catching up with long-lost relatives, treating the kids, or getting better acquainted with the in-laws – a good meal out can really tick all the boxes.
-Cut out the stress of catering for the thousands – nobody needs that at this time of year and we reckon we know a professional chef or two that can do a better job anyway!
+Cut out the stress of catering for the thousands by heading to a restaurant instead – nobody needs the extra at this time of year and we reckon we know a professional chef or two that can do a better job anyway.

 Cheap Christmas dinners in London

 There’s no denying that it’s an expensive time of year – what with all the Christmas drinks and presents you’ve still got to buy.
 If you don’t want to break the bank but still want to feel like you’re treating yourself then here are some great value choices.

 What: This Sri Lankan sensation has three restaurants across London now, so there’s really no reason not to be tucking into Karan Gokani’s fantastic food.
 The festive menu is great value at £49 a head (or £45 for the veggie option) and includes dishes like venison rolls with cranberry hot sauce, hoppers, dosas, rice, curry and a festive pudding to finish.

 Book now: Hoppers Soho, Hoppers Marylebone, Hoppers King's Cross